HALFpipe/ImputationProtocol/README.md

 <p>
 Usually, you will only need to do this once, as you can re-use the working directory for multiple datasets.
-Note that this variable will only exist for the duration of your terminal session, so you should redefine it if you exit and then resume later.
+Note that this variable will only exist for the duration of your terminal session, so you should re-define it if you exit and then resume later.
 </p>